cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

 === "OpenShift or OKD"
     #### OpenShift / OKD

+    !!!Warning
+        This option requires you to setup and configure an OpenShift or OKD cluster, so assumes you have the environment and skills to complete this task.
+If not it is recommended that you select one of the other options

-    - Run on local hardware, virtualized infrastructure or cloud provider
+    - run on local hardware, virtualized infrastructure or cloud provider
     - need your own OpenShift licenses (OKD is a sibling project that does not need OpenShift licences)

-        !!!Todo
-            What is the minimum config that needs to be done to allow Toolkit install?
+    - the cluster must have a default storage class configured, so a persistent volume claim will be satisfied

 === "CodeReady Containers"
     #### CodeReady Containers